 The constitution declares that it is "a fundamental duty of every citizen to contribute to protection of the natural environment, conservation of the rich biodiversity of Bhutan and prevention of all forms of economic degradation."
 The importance of the environment in Bhutan is also emphasized in the national development philosophy of Gross National Happiness (GNH) and features strongly in the five-year national development plans.
-Bhutan is on target to achieve the Millennium Development Goal 7 on the environment.
+Bhutan achieved the Millennium Development Goal 7 on the environment.
 About 80% of its land area is covered by natural forests.
 Bhutan would be a beneficiary of carbon emission trading as it sequesters more than twice the amount of carbon than it emits.
 Over 50% of the country is designated as protected as national parks, nature reserves and biological corridors.
 But there are environmental problems including solid waste disposal, impact of road construction, loss of prime agricultural land to urbanization, illegal logging, over-exploitation of non-timber forest resources and livestock in excess of the land's carrying capacity in some areas.
 Environmental considerations have been mainstreamed into development policy and programs, and projects must satisfy specified environmental requirements.
 Responsible government organizations have duties to prevent activities such as illegal logging and to monitor mining operations to ensure environmental regulations are kept.
 Climate change has been observed in rising temperatures and erratic rainfall.
 These developments have contributed to dangers such as glacial lake bursts and flash flooding.
 Some conservationists are concerned about the growing number of hydroelectric projects and their effects on the environment.

 There have been considerable improvements in the availability of education.
-Universal primary education has been achieved and secondary education has grown considerably in recent years with a gross enrollment ratio of 74%.
+Universal primary education has been achieved and secondary education has grown considerably in recent years with a gross enrollment ratio reaching 78%.
 Boys and girls are equally represented in all levels of secondary education.
-Tertiary enrollments are also increasing but remain low and many students attend college and university in India.
-Adult literacy is low at 63% but improving.
+Tertiary enrollments are also increasing but account for only 9% of the age group.
+Many students attend college and university in India.
+Adult literacy is low at 63% but improving, while youth literacy is 86.1%.
 These figures reflect the late development of mass education in the country.
-The amount spent on education was equivalent to 4.7% of GDP in 2013.
+The amount spent on education was equivalent to 5.5% of GDP 2005 to 2014.
 In 2014, the Asian Development Bank recommended increased investment in education to support the country's human capital strength.
-The quality of education is the current policy concern and efforts aim to make the economy more competitive and public service more efficient.
+The government's Bhutan Education Blueprint 2014-2024 identifies education as the highest priority and seeks to enhance access, quality, equity and system efficiency.
+Quality of education is a considerable policy concern and requires improvement to make the economy more competitive and public service more efficient.
 Book and equipment supply to remote areas remains a challenge and teaching is not regarded an attractive career choice, leading to a shortage of specialist teachers.

 In addition to expanding primary and secondary education, the Bhutanese government upgraded its colleges to become the Royal University of Bhutan in 2003 and, in 2012, the University of Medical Sciences.
-The number of these tertiary graduates has been steadily increasing each year and, together with ever-larger Environmental policy 8 numbers of grade 10-12 school-leavers, there has been rising pressure to create appropriate jobs.
+The private Royal Thimphu College also has degree programs.
+The number of tertiary graduates has been steadily increasing each year and, together with ever-larger numbers of grade 10-12 school-leavers, there has been rising pressure to create appropriate jobs.
 The country now has more graduates than it can absorb into the labor market and consequently made initial attempts to place workers within employment sectors abroad.